CoMoSpeech: One-Step Speech and Singing Voice Synthesis via Consistency Model: Introduction

-Grad-TTS \citep{popov2021grad} formulated a stochastic differential equation (SDE) \citep{anderson1982reverse} to gradually transform the noise to the mel-spectrogram and a numerical ODE solver is used for solving reverse SDE \citep{song2020score}.
+Grad-TTS \cite{popov2021grad} apply the diffusion model for acoustic modeling, which formulates a stochastic differential equation (SDE) \cite{anderson1982reverse} to gradually transform the noise to the mel-spectrogram and a numerical ODE solver is used for solving reverse SDE \cite{song2020score}.
 Although yielding high audio quality, the inference speed is low due to the large number of iterations ($10\sim1000$ steps) in the reverse process.
-Prodiff \citep{huang2022prodiff} was further developed to use progressive distillation \citep{salimans2022progressive} to reduce the sampling steps.
+Prodiff \cite{huang2022prodiff} was further developed to use progressive distillation \cite{salimans2022progressive} to reduce the sampling steps.
 In \cite{liu2022diffgan}, DiffGAN-TTS adopted an adversarially-trained model to approximate the denoising function for efficient speech synthesis.
-In \cite{chen2022resgrad}, the ResGrad uses the diffusion model to estimate the prediction residual from pre-trained FastSpeech2 \citep{ren2020fastspeech} and ground truth.
+In \cite{chen2022resgrad}, the ResGrad uses the diffusion model to estimate the prediction residual between pre-trained FastSpeech2 \cite{ren2020fastspeech} and ground truth.
 Apart from normal speaking voice, recent studies also focus on voice with more complex variations in pitch, timing, and expression.
-For example, Diffsinger \citep{liu2022diffsinger} also shows that a well-designed diffusion model can achieve high quality on synthesized singing voice through one hundred steps of iteration.
+For example, Diffsinger \cite{liu2022diffsinger} also shows that a well-designed diffusion model can achieve high quality on synthesized singing voice through one hundred steps of iteration.

 From the above discussion, the objectives of speech synthesis are three-fold: \begin{itemize} \item High audio quality: The generative model should accurately express the nuances of speaking voice which contribute to the naturalness and expressiveness of the synthesized audio.
 Additionally, artefacts and distortions in the generated audio should also be avoided.